duyanghao/cluster-coredns-controller/README.md

 ## Principle

-`coredns-sync` is kept as simple as possible to guarantee its stability and the principlef of coredns-sync can be illustrated as follows:
+`coredns-sync` is kept as simple as possible to guarantee its stability, and the principle of coredns-sync can be illustrated as follows:

 ![](images/architecture.png)